 Neglect can be furthermore categorised in space-neglect and object base neglect.
 Space base neglect is the inability to detect stimuli in an area while object base neglect is the inability to detect one side of the object.

-It is interesting to notice that these types of disorders are not equally proportional between the left and right side.
+It is interesting to notice that these types of disorders are not equally proportional between the left and right sides.
 It is more common than the disorder is about the right side of the obejcts (that is the left visual field).
-Neglect and extinction can definitely coexist
+Neglect and extinction can definitely coexist.
+It is hard to produce relevat theories because there are incredible big individual differences.

 Focused visual attention